Timeline of Wisconsin Women’s Suffrage

 1861-1865: US Civil War

-• By and large, women work to support the war effort in the Sanitary Commission or go to work outside the home, in the field, or at university.
+• By and large, women work to support the war effort in the Sanitary Commission or outside the home, in the field, or at university.

 1866

-• Black men in Wisconsin receive the vote: after being denied the ability to vote in an 1865 referendum, Ezekiel Gillespie sued and the state Supreme Court ruled in his favor.
+• After being denied the ability to vote in an 1865 referendum, Ezekiel Gillespie sues, and the state Supreme Court rules in his favor, giving the vote to Black men in Wisconsin.

 1867